RPScofield/taxonpages/pages/about.md

  _Please contact us if you would like to join this effort._

 Made possible by the wonderful:
-* Gandalf - Technical lead
-* Aragorn - Outside advisor
-* Frodo - Lead curator
-* Samwise - Emotional support
+* Paul Scofield - CUrator

 ## Citing
 * This website - {{frontmatter.citation}}